spotify/docker-kafka/README.md

 Why?
 ---
-The main problem with running Kafka in Docker is that it depends on Zookeeper.
+The main hurdle of running Kafka in Docker is that it depends on Zookeeper.
 Compared to other Kafka docker images, this one runs both Zookeeper and Kafka in the same container.
 This means: